markur4/a_shg_collagen/README.md

 everything worse, we simply remove that first, using an algorithm that perfectly retains textures.
 Hence, **every** pipeline inherits features from the `Preprocessing` class pipeline and starts with those.
 The goal is to equalize images to improve *every* kind further analysis.
-At this level, we also include basic functionalities ,like adding a scalebar.
 The `preprocess` package currently employs these optional processing steps (in this order):
 1. Denoise (non-local means)
 2. Subtract Background
 3. Normalize pixel values (0-1)
-4. Add Scalebar

 #### 3. Segmentation
 This is necessary for complex analysis pipelines.